 As you become more comfortable being out in winter weather with your baby, you can start heading further afield.
 Winter hiking is a great option before the snow and ice make the trails a little more tricky.
 Be prepared with a set of boot spikes (such as Kahtoola microspikes) in case you do run into some slippery trails.

 It might be time to trade in the microspikes for snowshoes when the snow starts to fall.
 There are three options for taking your baby out snowshoeing based on the trail and the weather.
-On really cold days your best options to keep your baby warm are a bike trailer with ski attachments (such as a Thule Chariot) or a baby carrier inside your jacket.
+On really cold days your best options to keep your baby warm are a bike trailer (such as a Thule Chariot) with ski attachments or a baby carrier inside your jacket.
 Given its width, the bike trailer may limit your options for trails.

 If it’s a warm winter day and your baby is at a suitable age for a backpack carrier, you will have plenty of options for trails and don’t have to worry about getting too sweaty with a baby inside your jacket.

-4. Cross-Country Skiing
+Cross-Country Skiing with a Baby